OfficeDev/TrainingContent/O3651/O3651-5 Getting started with Office 365 APIs/Lab.md

     ![](Images/ConsentDialog.png)

-  1. Click **OK** to approve the app's permission request on your data in Office 365.
+  1. Click **Accept** to approve the app's permission request on your data in Office 365.
   1. You will then be redirected back to your web application.
 However notice in the upper right corner, it now shows your email address & the **Sign Out** link.

 Congratulations... at this point your app is configured with Azure AD and leverages OpenID Connect and OWIN to facilitate the authentication process!

 ## Exercise 2: Configure Web Application to use Azure AD and OWIN
 In this exercise you will take the ASP.NET MVC web application you created in the previous exercise and configure it to use Azure AD & OpenID Connect for user & app authentication.
 You will do this by utilizing the OWIN framework.
-Once authenticated, you can use the access token returned by Azure AD to access the Microsoft Graph.
+Once authenticated, you can use the access token returned by Azure AD to access the Microsoft Graph API.